marekmru/pnbi-base/README.md

 1. cd into root directory
 2. use the command `yarn link`
 3. cd into pnbi-base/starter
-4. remove node_modules & yarn.lock
+4. Run `yarn` for instaling dependencies
-5. use the command `yarn link 'pnbi-base'`
+5. use the command `yarn link "pnbi-base"`
-6. Run yarn then yarn run dev in starter
+6. Serve with `yarn run dev` in starter
 7. Edit pnbi-base/src
 8. Live reload works
 9. commit changes after editing